Mink, Squirrel and Pig

 The same thing would happen, albeit at a slower rate, to your brush.
 If you try attacking a watercolour scene with a pig brush ‘hog’ you’re destined for trouble, you’ll run out of water in your first stroke.

-The joy of natural brushes, especially sables, are their ability to hold a lot of water in the ‘belly’ of the brush.
+The joy of natural brushes, especially sables, is their ability to hold a lot of water in the ‘belly’ of the brush.

 What shape do I use?